Business partners, time to stop abusing the title?

 You might ask, why organisations don’t invest in better systems.
 Preaching to the choir here, I wish they did, but budget constraints and fear of change, slows down this obvious improvement.
 So considering a £500k to £1mill investment required for a new system, business partners can be an affordable plaster, while a new system is scoped out and implemented.

-If organisations do not make sure BP's in general, act as the connective tissue, there runs a risk that the point of the role will be lost.
+If organisations do not make sure BP's in general, act as the connective tissue, they run a risk that the point of the role will be lost.
 Those with the talent will have no interest, as they will see it as a side step and not an opportunity for a high profile role within their organisation.
-Time to stop the misuse of the title?

 We just sent you an email.
 Please click the link in the email to confirm your subscription!